 With my consistently getting sun-tanned skin tone, it’s easy to guess that I’m an outdoor lover.
 So I love to get my kids out to do outdoor activities and enjoy nature.
-Will be a double bonus if they get to learn something.
+Will be a Children’s Museum Singapore opened in Dec 2022, a museum dedicated to learn while you play.
+Read about my review and tips (on how to get free tickets) before heading down to the museum!

 Benefits of Going Outdoor.